srihar97/satteliteData/README.md

 satellite_data_analysis.py: Python script that performs data analysis on the satellite data.
 The script extracts insights, performs statistical analysis, and prepares the data for visualization.
 Satellite Data

-satellite_data.csv: Sample dataset containing information from five satellites.
-The dataset includes various parameters such as location, velocity, and sensor readings.
-Power BI Report

 satellite_data_visualization.pbix: Power BI report file that visualizes the results of the data analysis.
 This report includes interactive charts, graphs, and other visualizations to help convey the story of the satellite data.

 ## **How to Use**